James Forrest (footballer, born 1991): 2012–13

 Forrest played in all four Champions League qualifiers in August 2012, as Celtic reached the group stage for the first time since 2008.
-He played in three out of six group stage matches and made an impact as a substitute in a 3–2 victory away to Spartak Moscow - Celtic's first away victory in the Champions League.
+He played in three out of six group stage matches and made an impact as a substitute in a 3–2 victory away to Spartak Moscow, which was Celtic's first away victory in the Champions League.
 He missed Celtic's famous 2–1 victory against Barcelona due to injury.
 Forrest suffered with injury throughout the season scoring four and assisting eight goals in 29 appearances.
 He scored his first goal of the season in a 4–0 victory against Ross County in December.
 He scored his first goal in the Scottish Cup against Raith Rovers.
 He played in both legs of Celtic's 5–0 aggregate defeat to Juventus in the last 16 of the Champions League.
 He scored a penalty against Dundee and scored on the final league game of the season against St Johnstone.
 Forrest finished the season with a second consecutive league title and his second Scottish Cup winners medal after starting Celtic's 3–0 win against Hibernian in the final.

 2013–14

 In July 2013, Forrest scored his first European goal for Celtic in a second round Champions League Qualifier against Cliftonville.
 In the following month he scored against Aberdeen in the league and scored a memorable third and decisive goal in the final moments of the second leg of the Champions League play-off against Shakhter Karagandy - which Celtic won 3–2 and qualified for the group stage for the second year in a row.
 Having played in every qualifying match Forrest missed all of Celtic's games in September after suffering from a virus.
-His return to action in October saw Forrest score an impressive goal against Hibernian and he played in four Champions League group stage matches - scoring a penalty in Celtic's 2–1 victory against Ajax.
+His return to action in October saw Forrest score an impressive goal against Hibernian and he played in four Champions League group stage matches, and scored a penalty in Celtic's 2–1 victory against Ajax.
 Forrest was arrested by police in November 2013 over allegations of indecent exposure and sexual assault at a nightclub in Prestwick.
 He would score two further goals in the league against Hearts and Aberdeen before injury ended his season in March.
 He scored 7 goals and assisted 5 in only 27 appearances in another injury dominated season as Celtic won three league titles in a row.